-In today’s pre-market trading session at 6:26 AM ET, Dell Technologies (NASDAQ:DELL) and VMware (NYSE:VMW) stocks rose 8.2% and 2.0%, respectively.
-The stocks rose following reports that Dell might spin-off its 81% stake in VMware.
+In today’s pre-market trading session at 6:26 a.m.
+ET, Dell Technologies and VMware stocks rose 8.2 percent and 2.0 percent, respectively.
+The stocks rose following reports that Dell might spin off its 81 percent stake in VMware.
 However, the talks are in the early stages.
 The potential spin-off wouldn’t happen until September 2021.

 In the press release, Dell said, “Although this exploration is in an early stage, Dell Technologies believes a spin-off could benefit both Dell Technologies and VMware shareholders, team members, customers and partners by simplifying capital structures and creating additional long-term enterprise value.”
 The report also said, “Any potential spin-off would not occur prior to September 2021 and would be intended to qualify as tax-free for U.S. federal income tax purposes.
 Additionally, Dell Technologies continues to evaluate a range of strategic options concerning its ownership interest in VMware, including maintaining its current ownership in the company.”

-Last month, we discussed the potential restructuring plan.
-So far, neither company has confirmed the plan.
+So far, neither company has confirmed the restructuring plan.

 Analysts’ recommendations for Dell stock

-Overall, analysts’ consensus target price is $58.56 for Dell, which represents an upside potential of 11.2% from Wednesday’s closing price.
-Among the 18 analysts, 50% recommend a “buy,” while 50% recommend a “hold.”
-None of the analysts recommend a “sell.”
+Overall, analysts’ consensus target price is $58.56 for Dell, which represents an upside potential of 11.2 percent from Wednesday’s closing price.
+Among the 18 analysts, 50 percent recommend a buy, while 50 percent recommend a hold.
+None of the analysts recommend a sell.

 Dell has an upper Bollinger Band level of $56.70, while its lower Bollinger Band level is $47.31.
 On Wednesday, the stock closed near its middle Bollinger Band level of $52.00, which suggests that it’s neutral.

-Wall Street analysts expect Dell to post sales of $22.5 billion in the second quarter of fiscal 2021 ending in July—a reduction of 4.1% year-over-year.
-Meanwhile, analysts expect the company to report an adjusted EPS of $1.38 in the second quarter compared to $2.15 in the second quarter of fiscal 2020.
+Wall Street analysts expect Dell to post sales of $22.5 billion in the second quarter of fiscal 2021 ending in July—a reduction of 4.1 percent year-over-year.
+Analysts expect the company to report an adjusted EPS of $1.38 in the second quarter compared to $2.15 in the second quarter of fiscal 2020.